oasislabs/oasis-cli/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    build        Build services for the Oasis platform clean        Remove build products
+    build            Build services for the Oasis platform chain            Run a local Oasis blockchain
+    clean            Remove build products
+    config           View and edit configuration options
-    deploy       Deploy a service to the Oasis blockchain help         Prints this message or the help of the given subcommand(s) ifextract    Extract interface definition(s) from a service.wasm init         Create a new Oasis package
+    deploy           Deploy services to the Oasis blockchain help             Prints this message or the help of the given subcommand(s) ifextract        Extract interface definition(s) from a service.wasm init             Create a new Oasis package
+    set-toolchain    Set the Oasis toolchain version
-    test         Run integration tests against a simulated Oasis runtime.
+    test             Run tests against a simulated Oasis runtime
 ```